 Compensation claims for fatal motorbike accidents are particularly complicated because, unlike most personal injury claims, the person making the claim will not be the person who suffered the injury.
 In these cases the person with ‘title to sue’ will be the Executor of the deceased’s estate.

-If you need advice on making a claim, give our motorcycle accident lawyers a call on 0800 0891 331 or complete the online compensation claim form below.
+Thompsons has an experienced team of solicitors who are ready to help you.
+So, if you need straightforward, honest advice on making a claim, give our motorcycle accident lawyers a call on 0800 0891 331.